aanujkhurana/fun-cli/README.md

--e, --expectancy <years>     Life expectancy in years (default: 79) -w, --width <characters>     Width of the progress bar (default: 30) --daily                      Show only once per day (great for .bashrc or .zshrc) -V, --version                Output the version number -h, --help                   Display help for command
+-e, --expectancy <years>     Life expectancy in years (default: 79) -w, --width <characters>     Width of the progress bar (default: 30) --daily                      Show only once per day (great for .bashrc or .zshrc) --add-quote <quote>          Add a custom motivational quote to your collection --list-quotes                List all quotes in your collection -V, --version                Output the version number -h, --help                   Display help for command
 ```